Detecting White Dwarf Binary Mergers with Gravitational Waves: Evolution of White Dwarf Binaries

 \end{enumerate} These regions were chosen as they represent the two far ends of WDB mass regions that go SN Ia, hence it is reasonable to expect that the real scenario will fall in between these two extreme cases.
 An illustrative description of these mass regions is shown in \autoref{fig:WDBweighted}.

 Some articles~\cite{Shen_2015,Yungelson2016,Breivik_2020} have different claims, for example, that SN Ia is even rarer than our conservative scenario, and the combinations of WDs that lead to this outcome are only made of the more massive ones.
 Other references studied the dynamics of specific WDBs~\cite{Pakmor:2013wia, Boos:2021acp, Pakmor:2021, Shen:2021bwu, Pakmor:2022lwn, Kosakowski2022}.
 Nevertheless, our estimate is expected to be reliable, since the highest contribution to the detectable WDB that goes SN Ia comes from the more massive and louder WDB.
 The mass dependence contribution to the detectable merger rate with MAGIS Space is discussed in \autoref{app:contributions}, and displayed in \autoref{fig:Mergerratescontributions}.
 One could even argue that our selection is more conservative.
 In fact, a more restricted WDB mass region that includes only the more massive binaries from the conservative scenario would lead to more detectable GW signatures before SN Ia when considering the same SN Ia rate and DD scenario contribution to it. \\[1\baselineskip] In this section, we have introduced all the elements relative to WDs and their binary systems required to further explain our study on their GW and EM signatures and possible future detections.
+In order to streamline our analysis and be conservative, we studied limit regimes with simplified dynamics models.
 In particular, we defined two extreme cases in terms of dynamics after RLOF, the stable and unstable cases in \autoref{sec:MT}, and two in terms of SN Ia production from WDB mergers, the conservative and the optimistic SN Ia scenarios in the last segment.
+For more information regarding the limitations of these simplifications, refer the reader to \autoref{app:corrections}.
 These different scenarios will give us a picture of the range of possible observations, driving the uncertainty of the final results.